PhpGt/StyleGuide/README.md

 + Every `.php` library file should be side effect free
 + Singular words (e.g. item, stylesheet, user) should be used throughout files and code instead of plurals
 + Avoid Hungarian Notation, where file/variable names that indicate their type
++ Limit function length
++ Ensure return points are consistent
++ A function should only ever do one thing, as indicated by its name
 + Use camelCase for variable naming
 + Never use global variables
 + Properties should always be declared